 Whatever the case may be, apart from a few notable exceptions, it is only since 2012 or so that the sūtra has begun to receive much more than a cursory footnote or simple acknowledgement of its existence in published scholarly research.
 The most sustained scholarly attention has come from Japanese and Chinese scholars, particularly from the Japanese scholar Ikuma Hiromitsu 伊久間洋光, who has published more than fifteen articles on the sūtra since 2012, as well as completing a doctoral dissertation on it in 2019.
-During this time, a handful of other scholars in East Asia have also published short studies of it, while Hamano Tetsunori 滨野哲敬 published a brief article on it in 1987.
-Among scholars in Europe, the Belgian scholar Étienne Lamotte devoted a short section to it in his longer article on the history of Vajrapāṇi in India, which he published in 1966.
-Additionally, in December 2021, a complete English translation of the eleventh-century Chinese translation of the sūtra was self-published by Shaku Shingan and made available online.
-About a month earlier, Péter-Dániel Szántó, then of the Open Philology Project at Leiden University, made available online his unpublished diplomatic edition of the partial Sanskrit manuscript of the sūtra held by the Asiatic Society in Kolkata, on which see below.
+During this time, a handful of other scholars in East Asia have also published short studies of it, while Hamano Tetsunori 滨野哲敬 published a brief article on it in 1987.23 Among scholars in Europe, the Belgian scholar Étienne Lamotte devoted a short section to it in his longer article on the history of Vajrapāņi in India, which he published in 1966.24 Additionally, in December 2021, a complete English translation of the eleventh-century Chinese translation of the sūtra was self-published by Shaku Shingan and made available online.25 About a month earlier, Péter-Dániel Szántó, then of the Open Philology Project at Leiden University, made available online his unpublished diplomatic edition of the partial Sanskrit manuscript of the sūtra held by the Asiatic Society in Kolkata, on which see below.26 i.49 A single, incomplete Nepalese manuscript of the sūtra in the original Sanskrit is held in the library of the Asiatic Society in Kolkata, India.27 This paper manuscript has been dated to approximately the seventeenth century, and it preserves about 47 percent of the whole sūtra, according to Szántó's estimation based on a comparison with the complete Tibetan translation.
+The various citations of the sūtra in other texts for which there is Sanskrit, including The Clear Words, The Training Anthology, The Collected Teachings on the Bodhisattva, and the third Stages of Meditative Cultivation, increase this percentage slightly, while the repetition of words and phrases within the sūtra also increases the percentage of the text for which one can be fairly confident about the underlying source text. i.50 The colophon to the complete canonical Tibetan translation states that the sūtra was translated by Jinamitra, Dānaśīla, and Munivarman, along with the translator-monk Yeshé Dé, all of whom flourished in the late eighth and early ninth centuries CE.
+Its relatively early date of translation into Tibetan is also supported by its inclusion in the Denkarma (lhan kar ma) and Phangthangma ('phang thang ma), the catalogs of Tibetan translations compiled in the ninth century.28 According to Lalou, there are also a few pages from an unidentified commentary found at Dunhuang, Pelliot tibétain 2101, which contains some quotations from this sūtra, as well as several other Mahāyāna sūtras.29

-· Source Texts and Classical Translations ·
+Source Texts and Classical Translations